Younis Khan: Personal life

 Younis married Amna on 30 March 2007.
 They have three children: two son and one daughter.
-His eldest son Owais Khan was born on 26 December 2007.
-His daughter name is Ammarah Khan and his younger son name is Ammar Khan.

 Younis had to deal with a number of deaths in his family during 2005 and 2006.
-Earlier in 2005, he had to fly back from a tour to Australia after his father had died.
-Later in the year during England's tour to Pakistan, Younis' eldest brother, Mohammed Sharif Khan, who in Younis's words, taught him to play cricket, died aged 41 in a car accident in Ukraine.
+In 2005, he had to fly back from a tour of Australia after his father died.
+Later in the year during England's tour to Pakistan, Younis' eldest brother, Mohammed Sharif Khan, who, in Younis's words, taught him how to play cricket, died aged 41 in a car accident in Ukraine.
 Another older brother, Farman Ali Khan was only 39 when he was killed in a car accident in Germany in December 2006.

 Younis was batting in the second ODI against West Indies in Faisalabad when the news of his brother's death reached the team management.
 Younis only learned of the situation after he returned to the pavilion at the end of his innings.
-Younis immediately left for his home town Mardan and did not participate in any of the remaining matches.
+He immediately left for his hometown Mardan and did not participate in any of the remaining matches in that series.

 Younis also mentioned his grief at the death of Bob Woolmer in March 2007 after Pakistan's exit from the World Cup.
 He stated that he saw Bob as a father figure after the loss of his own father and that he was able to share many personal thoughts with the cricket coach.

 During a tour of the West Indies in May 2011, Younis was given permission to return home early due to the death of his elder brother Shamshad Khan in Germany.

 He is known to enjoy fishing, when not playing cricket.